brightdigit/SyndiKit/README.md

 ## Introduction

-Built on top of [XMLCoder by Max Desiatov](https://github.com/MaxDesiatov/XMLCoder), SyndiKit can be used to import and read site data whether from a WordPress site, RSS feeds, YouTube channel or podcast.
+Built on top of [XMLCoder](https://github.com/CoreOffice/XMLCoder), SyndiKit can be used to import and read site data whether from a WordPress site, RSS feeds, YouTube channel or podcast.

 ## Features